• Skip to main content

 How to Turn Your Phone Into a Projector

 We came across this DIY project – How to turn phone into projector on Photojojo.
-This could be a fun filled family project that you can do with your kids or you can let them make this DIY projector all by themselves under your guidance.
+This can be used as a family project or given as a task to be performed by your children under guidance.

 How to Turn Phone Into Projector